mongodb/docs/source/reference/javascript.rst

              </reference/commands>` for full documentation of these
              commands.

-.. mjs:function:: db.copyDatabase(origin, destination, hostname)
+.. function:: db.copyDatabase(origin, destination, hostname)

    :param database origin: Specifies the name of the database on the
                            origin system.